worldcoin/world-id-docs/docs/quick-start.md

     });
     ```

 4. Update your action smart contract, using our [Examples](/docs/examples) as a starting point.
 Goal is to **verify the ZKP before executing the relevant action**.
-You will verify both the validity of the ZKP as well as the uniqueness (i.e. that it hasn't been used before for this action).
-Your smart contract will need to receive: external nullifier, signal, nullifier hash (provided by JS widget), merkle root (provided by JS widget) and the proof (provided by JS widget).
+You will verify both the validity of the ZKP as well as the uniqueness (i.e. that it hasn't been used before for this action) of the nullifier.
+Your smart contract will need to receive: action ID, signal, nullifier hash (provided by JS widget), merkle root (provided by JS widget) and the proof (provided by JS widget).

     :::tip
     Check out our Airdrop full example repo on [GitHub](https://github.com/worldcoin/world-id-example-airdrop).
 You can fork this repo to create your own smart contract.
     :::

 5. Update your wallet transaction to include the additional parameters related to the ZKP.
-The proof, merkle root & nullifier hash come from the promise result when you call `.enable()` on the JS package.
+The proof, merkle root & nullifier hash come from the promise result when you call `.enable()` on the JS widget.
 6.  [**🧪 Test your integration!**](/docs/about/test-network)